 The Library has chosen to use the March 31 measurement date as its measurement date for the net OPEB liability.
-The March 31, 2020 fiscal year end reported net OPEB liability was determined using a measure of the total OPEB liability and the OPEB net position as of the March 31, 2020 measurement date.
-The March 31, 2020 measurement date total OPEB liability was determined by an actuarial valuation performed as of that date.
+The March 31, 2021 fiscal year end reported net OPEB liability was determined using a measure of the total OPEB liability and the OPEB net position as of the March 31, 2021 measurement date.
+The March 31, 2021 measurement date total OPEB liability was determined by an actuarial valuation as of March 31, 2020 rolled forward to March 31, 2021.